sportsbookguru/sportsbookguru.github.io/README.md

 ### The Best New User Promos

 The easiest way to make money quickly is by taking advantage of the new user promos that many books are offering.
-Below I have detailed a list of my favorite sign-up bonuses and the best way to take advantage of them.
-See [How To Guarantee Winnings From Risk Free Bets](#how-to-guarantee-winnings-from-risk-free-bets) section above for more details on how to use these sign-up bonuses for **~$2,000 guaranteed cash**.
+Below I have detailed a list of my favorite sportsbooks that regularly offer promotions and sign-up bonuses.
+See [How To Guarantee Yourself Winnings From Risk Free Bets](#how-to-guarantee-yourself-winnings-from-risk-free-bets) section that follows for more details on how to use these sign-up bonuses to net yourself **~$2,000 in cash**.

-<i>Note - encourage you to check the terms & conditions on the book's website for yourself in case they change since the time of writing of this page</i>
+<i>Note - you should to check the terms and conditions for these promos on the each sport book’s website for yourself before implementing any of these strategies, too ensure you have the most up-to-date information</i>

 <table width ="100%">
   <col style="width:20%">